How to deposit money with HMRC to pay future taxed owed.

 Deposit made before the tax liability payment date

-If you make a deposit before the due date of the tax liability under investigation, interest will be added to the value of the deposit.
+If you made a deposit before the due date of the tax liability under investigation, interest will be added to the value of the deposit.
 The element of tax due that is covered by the deposit will be treated as being paid on its due date and will not attract late payment interest.

 Deposit made after the tax liability payment date

-If your deposit is made after the date the tax liability should have been paid interest will not be added to the value of your deposit.
+If your deposit was made after the date the tax liability should have been paid interest will not be added to the value of your deposit.
 Late payment interest charges will only be added up to the date the deposit was made.